Trans-Siberian Orchestra: Touring

 In 1999, TSO performed a stage adaptation of Christmas Eve and Other Stories for its first live tour.
+The popularity of these initial shows prompted O'Neill to form two touring bands, divided between the East and West coasts, allowing TSO to perform a greater number of shows during their holiday touring period.

 In 2009, Billboard ranked TSO as one of the Top 25 Touring Artists of the past decade.
 Live shows are known for their extensive use of pyrotechnics, lasers, and lights synchronized with the performance.

-Between 2010 and 2012 spring tours were held, in which the entire Beethoven's Last Night album, and songs of Night Castle were played.
+The band engaged in spring tours between 2010 and 2012.
+During the spring tours, the band played Beethoven's Last Night album in its entirety; songs of Night Castle were also played during these tours.
 In 2011, for the very first time in the band's history, a European leg was included, with venues predominantly in Germany, but also in Austria, Belgium, England, and Switzerland.
 Initially, Savatage was announced to reunite at the end of the TSO setlist.
 However, the plans were scrapped, as the band cited undisclosed personal matters that held Jon Oliva from being available to tour.

 Their 2012-2013 Fall/Winter tour, sponsored by the Hallmark Channel featured The Lost Christmas Eve album in place of Christmas Eve and Other Stories.

 In 2013, TSO kicked off their second European tour with a performance on New Year's Eve 2013-14 in front of over one million fans at Berlin's Brandenburg Gate.
 "A daring feat in which the band played three shows across two continents in 27 hours."
 The show was broadcast live to millions more on German television.

-In August 2014 the band announced the first half of the winter tour they would feature The Christmas Attic, the only rock opera from the "Christmas Trilogy" never performed live up to that point.
+In August 2014, the band announced the first half of the winter tour they would feature The Christmas Attic, the only rock opera from the "Christmas Trilogy" never performed live up to that point.

 In August 2019, TSO announced the return of Christmas Eve and Other Stories for the winter tour.

 In August 2022, TSO announced the return of the Ghosts of Christmas Eve for the winter tour.
-A new instrumental song entitled "Carousels of Christmas", written by Jon Oliva, is being performed on the 2022 tour.
+A new instrumental song entitled "Carousels of Christmas Lights", written by Jon Oliva, is being performed on the 2022 tour.

+In September 2024, TSO announced the return of The Lost Christmas Eve, their first tour in many years without Hallmark Channel sponsorship.
+This year also marked the 20 millionth ticket sold and 20 million dollars given to charity.

+In September 2025, TSO announced the return of the Ghosts of Christmas Eve for the winter tour.